Clinical-Genomics/mutacc/README.md

   -f2/--background-fastq2 \
     Path to second fastq file (if paired end experiment)

+  -q/--query \
+    Path to the query files created with the export command

   --out-dir \
     Directory where fastq files will be stored (Can be in config file as 'dataset_dir')